alephao/solidity-benchmarks/README.md

 #### ownerOf

-How much gas to finde the owner of a token when the owner owne n tokens and the token to find is the nth token.
+How much gas to find the owner of a token when the owner owne n tokens and the token to find is the nth token.

 <!-- Start ownerOf Table -->
 |     Implementation     |  1  |  10  |  50  |  100 |